freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-052.md

 # --description--

 Something does not look right.
-You added the correct `class` attribute value to the `p` element with `Donunt` as its text, but you have not defined a selector for it.
+You added the correct `class` attribute value to the `p` element with `Donut` as its text, but you have not defined a selector for it.

 Since the `flavor` class selector already has the properties you want, just add the `dessert` class name to it.